GSS Migration Guide

 Running your gwt host page in quirks mode

 Running your host page in quirks mode will make GSS fail.
 If browsers are running in quirks mode they are considering .a and .A to be the same selector.
 GSS is using upper and lower case characters for different classes and you will see collisions in quirks mode due to this.
-Since it has been illegal to run GWT applications in quirks mode for a long time, you will need to move your application over to ?HTML 5? by adding <!doctype html> in your host page.
+Since it has been illegal to run GWT applications in quirks mode for a long time, you will need to move your application over to “HTML 5” by adding in your host page.